-Dispute Resolution Services

-Page: 3

-Residential Tenancy Branch

-Ministry of Housing and Social Development

-Conclusion

-I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant(s).
+Dispute Resolution Services Page: 3 Residential Tenancy Branch Ministry of Housing and Social Development I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant(s).
 This order must be served on the tenant(s) and may be filed in the Supreme Court and enforced as an order of that Court.

-I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$790.00 comprised outstanding October 2010 rent.
+I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$3053.50 comprised rent outstanding to the end of October 2010.
 This order must be served on the tenant(s) and may be filed in the Provincial Court (Small Claims) and enforced as an order of that Court.

-Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+Dated: November 15, 2010.

-Dated: October 27, 2010.